 • Larger vending operators tend to prefer larger customer locations, thus opening up opportunities for new operators in medium & small locations

-• Target one of more types of small/medium locations that currently only have vending machines – e.g. multi-tenant office buildings, medical office buildings, small & startup businesses
+• Target one of more types of small/medium locations that currently only have vending machines – e.g. hotels, multi-tenant office buildings, medical office buildings, small & startup businesses

 8. Create a sales & marketing plan